curityio/react-native-haapi-example/README.md

 ## 2. Deploy the Curity Identity Server

+Start with a local automated deployment to ensure that you understand the technical setup.\
+You can then apply the same configuration to deployed environments.\
-Ensure that the local computer has these prerequisites:
+First ensure that the local computer has these prerequisites:

 - A Docker engine.
 - The `envsubst` tool, e.g with `brew install gettext`.
 - The `jq` tool, e.g with `brew install jq`.

-Get started with a local Docker deployment of the Curity Identity Server.\
-See the [Mobile Deployments README](https://github.com/curityio/mobile-deployments) for further information about the backend infrastructure.

-To run the deployment, first copy a `license.json` file for the Curity Identity Server into the root folder.\
+Copy a `license.json` file for the Curity Identity Server into the root folder.\
 Then deploy the system, and indicate how connected emulators or devices call the Curity Identity Server.\
-The following example uses an ngrok URL:
+The following example uses the ngrok tool to provide an internet HTTPS URL:

 ```bash
 export USE_NGROK='true'